robbear/elix-book/Chapter01.md

 We've walked through a progression of sample code in building out the SpinBox component, starting with the bare essentials of how a web component announces itself to the DOM and registers its implementation class.
 We took a step-by-step approach in showing the motivation for a common pattern based on a *reactive* code flow where changes in the component's state results in a call to a render method.
 The render method serves as the central point where the component expresses its user interface.
 Along the way, we recognized patterns and best practices for identifying "meta state" such as when the component is rendering for the first time, when the best time is for instantiating the shadow DOM, and code patterns that will be common across any component we write.
 We ended up with mixins as a vehicle for code sharing, and symbols for sharing internal properties and methods to avoid name collisions.

-The way we walked through this progression may seem obvious, or perhaps contrived, but the more sophisticated implementation of Elix which we'll begin learning in more depth next is the result of having recognized and learned these patterns over time, both as the Web Component specification evolved, and as ES 2015 with its JavaScript extensions came into prominence.
+The way we walked through this progression may seem obvious, or perhaps contrived, but the more sophisticated implementation of Elix which we'll begin learning in-depth next is the result of having recognized and learned these patterns over time, both as the Web Component specification evolved, and as ES 2015 with its JavaScript extensions came into prominence.
 What you're seeing here is not a set of patterns that were knowable from the start, or magical in any way.
-You're seeing the results of many iterations.
-As the goal is to shine a light into the internals of Elix, understanding a sense of how these patterns were derived will give you confidence as you learn more about Elix that there's nothing magic, hidden, or unknowable about it.
-You have the ability to dive into any mixin implementation and understand how it fits into the whole.
+You're seeing the results of many iterations in the evolution of Elix.
+As the goal is to shine a light into the internals of Elix, understanding a sense of how these patterns were derived will give you confidence as you learn more about Elix that there's nothing magical, hidden, or unknowable about it.
+You have the ability to dive into any portion of Elix's implementation and understand how it fits into the whole.